 When applying the ad hoc method, he used parts of ordinary algebra along with the idempotent law x2 = x to manipulate equations.
 There was no pre-established procedure to follow—success with this method depended on intuitive skills developed through experience.

 The second method, the Rule of 0 and 1, is very powerful, but it depends on being given a collection of premiss equations and a conclusion equation.
 It is a truth-table like method (but Boole never drew a table when applying the method) to determine if the argument is correct.
 Boole only used this method to establish the theorems that justified his General Method, even though it is an excellent tool for simple arguments like syllogisms.
 The Rule of 0 and 1 is a somewhat shadowy figure in LT—it has no name, and is never referred to by section or page number.
+A precise version of Boole's Rule of 0 and 1 that yields Boole's results is given in Burris and Sankappanavar 2013.

 The third method to analyze arguments was the highlight of Boole's work in logic, his General Method (discussed immediately after this).
 This is the one he used for all but the simplest examples in LT; for the simplest examples he resorted to the first method of ad hoc algebraic techniques because, for one skilled in algebraic manipulations, using them is usually far more efficient than going through the General Method.